wellplayed/wellplayedcuphearthstone/README.md

    - 3rd: $450
    - 4th: $150
  - June 27th, 28th, 29th
- - Will be live casted and streamed by WellPlayed
- - Cast by Chanman
+ - Cast by ChanmanV and Frodan
  - All players are required to stream their Hearthstone client to WellPlayed’s servers

 ###Schedule